Fees for Notarial Services in Singapore

 Issuance of notarial certificate

-Please note that from 15 February 2017 onwards, notaries public are required to issue a notarial certificate for each document that they verify.
-As shown above, this notarial certificate will cost an additional $75, payable to the notary public.
+Please note that from 15 February 2017 onwards, notaries public are required to issue a notarial certificate for each document that they verify, as mentioned above.
+In Singapore, this notarial certificate will cost an additional $75 (see above table), payable to the notary public.

 Singapore Academy of Law authentication